vaadin/vscode-plugin/README.md

 ## Vaadin Copilot Integration

 Extensions improves user experience while working with Vaadin Copilot.
 File write operations are faster, changes are immediately reflected in your project.
 You can undo your changes directly from Vaadin Copilot.

+## Debugging Extension

+Import the project in VS Code and run using "Run -> Start Debugging".
+New instance of VS Code, with already installed snapshot of developed extension, is run automatically.